 Enbridge’s Emergency Responder Education Program gives emergency responders and 9-1-1 call center personnel unlimited access to free, online training designed to help them respond safely and effectively to any pipeline emergency.

 We developed the online training in collaboration with, and based on, a program created by the U.S. National Association of State Fire Marshals, and we’ve made it available free of charge to more than 8,000 emergency response organizations across North America.
+Over the past four years, through 2016, about 2,900 emergency responders, Enbridge employees and other interested parties in the U.S. and Canada have completed EREP training.

 We meet regularly with first responders in communities near our pipelines and facilities—including police, fire, and EMS—to share Enbridge’s emergency response procedures, and identify the roles and responsibilities of external responders who would support Enbridge in the event of an incident.